mono/linux-packaging-msbuild/documentation/wiki/Building-Testing-and-Debugging-on-Mono-MSBuild.md

 ## Installing ##

 `./install-mono-prefix.sh </your/mono/prefix>`

+To pass any extra properties to the build:

+`make ARGS="/p:Foo=Bar"`

 ## Getting Mono MSBuild binaries without building the code ##
 The best way to get Mono MSBuild for OSX/macOS is to get the official [Mono package](http://www.mono-project.com/download/#download-mac).
 After installing it, you can run `msbuild`.